You are here

 - Post exposure prophylaxis is an antiretroviral drug treatment that is thought to decrease the chances of HIV infection after exposure to HIV.
-This treatment could potentially benefit women who have been raped, if started within 72 hours of exposure.
+This treatment could potentially benefit women who have been exposed to an HIV-infected partner, or sexually assaulted, if started within 72 hours of exposure.
 In many countries with high levels of sexual violence against women and high HIV prevalence, this treatment is not always freely available to women.

-- Research is being carried out into the development of a microbicide - a gel or cream that could be applied to the vagina without a partner knowing and which would prevent HIV infection.
-Trials have been taking place for a number of years, but none have been successful and a microbicide for HIV prevention does not yet exist.
+- There is ongoing research about microbicides - a gel or cream that could be applied to the vagina without a partner knowing and which would prevent HIV infection.
+Despite many promising trials into microbicide development, a safe and reliable design does not yet exist.

 Promoting and protecting women’s human rights

 In many parts of the world there exist major inequalities between women and men in all aspects of living – from employment opportunities and availability of education, to power inequalities within relationships.
 These gender roles can confine women to positions where they lack the power to protect themselves from HIV infection.
-As most of the inequalities that women face are denying them their basic human rights, it is thought that promoting these rights will enhance their status within society and help protect them against the risk of HIV infection.45
+It is thought that promoting womens' basic human rights will enhance their status within society and help protect them against the risk of HIV infection.16

 Transforming gender roles